Mobile Game Development Tools

 Why you should go for Mobile Game Development

-According to a report from Newzoo, which tracks and reports on the global games, eSports, and mobile industry; in 2016 the global games market generated $99.6 billion, and mobile games generated $36.9 billion or 37% of the total games market.
-These will increase to $42.5 billion in 2017, and this will be the year when the mobile games market will eclipse the PC and Console games market.
-By 2019 the global games market would be worth $118.6 billion, and mobile games would contribute as much as $52.5 billion out of it.
+According to a report from Statista, which tracks and reports on the global games, and mobile industry; in 2019 the global games market generated $119.6 billion, and mobile games generated $77.2 billion or 60% of the total games market.
+Video game market will increase to $300 billion by 2025, and this will be the year when the mobile games market will eclipse the PC and Console games market. mobile games would contribute as much as $200.5 billion out of it.
 This is good news for mobile game development companies.

 With the rise in smartphone usage and mobile internet penetration, more and more people of all ages are playing mobile games, and more professional mobile game developers are creating games to meet their requirements.
 Some reasons why mobile gaming is gaining popularity are: